msantos/inert/README.md

 So why would you use `inert` instead of `inet`?

-1. You want to monitor socket events without using inet.
+* You have to monitor socket events without using inet.
 For example, to use socket interfaces like sendmsg(2) and recvmsg(2).

-2. You want to experiment with alternatives to inet.
+* You want to experiment with alternatives to inet.
+It'd be interesting to experiment with moving some of the network code from C to Erlang.

 Otherwise, there are a few builtin methods for polling file descriptors in Erlang.
 All of these methods will read/write from the socket on